FC Sogdiana

 Sogdiyona Jizzakh (Uzbek: Soʻgʻdiyona Jizzax Futbol Klubi / "Сўғдиёна" Жиззах Футбол Клуби), formerly known as Sogdiana, is an Uzbek professional football club based in Jizzakh, that plays in the Uzbekistan Super League.

-Football Club Sogdiyona Jizzakh was founded in 1970, it is named after the ancient historical area of Sogdia.
-In Soviet times, the club was mainly involved in the Second and First leagues of the USSR Championship.
+Football Club Sogdiyona Jizzakh was founded in 1970, and is named after the ancient historical area of Sogdia.
+In Soviet times, the club was mainly involved in the Second and First Leagues of the USSR Championship.
 In 1979 it became the winner of zone "Central Asia" of the Second League of the USSR.
 In the debut drawing of the Uzbekistan Higher League in 1992, Sogdiana sensationally won the bronze medal of this league, an achievement which is still the highest in their history.
-Besides, they have three times became the winners of the Uzbekistan First League (now called the Uzbekistan Pro League), once won silver league medal, also were two-time winners of the Uzbekistan League Cup.
+Besides, they have three times became the winners of the Uzbekistan First League (now called the Uzbekistan Pro League), once won silver league medal, were also two-time winners of the Uzbekistan League Cup.

 History

 Founded in 1970 under the name "Jizzakh" (some sources DSC), in the same year made his debut in Soviet Second League B, getting on the end of the penultimate tournament in 17th place.
 Since 1973 he participated in the USSR Second League, and in 1979 he was able to get a ticket to the USSR First League.
 In the USSR First League participated until 1985, and after departure again began to participate in the Second League.
 Until the dissolution of the USSR club participated in the USSR Second League.
 In the USSR Cup, max reached the 1/16 final in the season 1985/1986.
 In some periods, when the club flew even from the Second League, he participated in the Uzbekistan SSR Championship.
 In Soviet times, the club was an army team.

 After Uzbekistani independence, the first Championship of Uzbekistan was played in 1992, and Sogdiana was included in the Highest League of the country.
 In that season, Sogdiana sensationally won bronze medals, and the championship was divided by Pakhtakor and Neftchi Ferghana because of the same number of points, and therefore silver medals were not awarded in that season to anyone.
 Until 2002 Sogdiana participated in the Higher League, but in the 2002 season took the last 16th place, flew to the Uzbekistan First League.
 In 2003, taking first place in the First League, is back in the Higher League, but in 2006 was again relegated to the second division.
 Through the season managed to get back in the big leagues, but twice and flew back to the top division of the country, thus becoming the "club lift".
 From 2013 to the present time again in the Higher League (since 2018 Uzbekistan Super League).
 In 2011 and 2012, won the Uzbekistan PFL Cup.
 In 2022, the club became the first team to enter AFC Cup as standby team after fellow Uzbek club FC Nasaf won the play-off at AFC Champions League.